ajeethadithya/-Mattermost-Productivity-Chat-Bot/DEPLOY.md

 * The user should login to VCL using their NCSU credentials.
 * Move to the respective repository within the Team 24 VCL instance using the following command: **cd /home/anaray23/ansible-files**
-* Once the directory location has changed, run the deployment scripts using the following command: **ansible-playbook deploy.yml --extra-vars @secrets.yml --ask-vault-pass**
+* Once the directory location has changed, run the deployment scripts using the following command: **sudo ansible-playbook deploy.yml --extra-vars @secrets.yml --ask-vault-pass**

 ### Screencast